tldr-pages/tldr/pages/linux/debtap.md

 # debtap

-> Convert .deb packages into Arch Linux packages.
+> Convert Debian packages into Arch Linux packages.
 > See also: `pacman-upgrade`.
 > More information: <https://github.com/helixarch/debtap>.